aganders3/aganders3/README.md

 ### Heyo

-I'm currently working at [CZI](https://chanzuckerberg.com) working on open source software for scientific imaging.
+I'm currently working at [CZI](https://chanzuckerberg.com) on open source software for scientific imaging.

 I have a Ph.D. in medical physics (mostly imaging, mostly MRI) from the University of Wisconsin, but consider myself primarily a programmer.